 - Programs that we are seeking to partner with include those filling unmet gaps in the community, food shelves, food distributions, community meals, produce distributions, emergency shelters and agencies serving high need populations.
 Please note: We are not accepting new partnerships for one-time holiday meals/distributions, group homes, rehabilitation facilities, residential treatment centers, fundraisers or other non-emergency programs.

 First steps to take to be considered for partnership:

-1. Attend Agency Orientation to help determine if partnership is a good fit and meet an important requirement of partnership.
+- Attend an informational meeting for potential agency partners to help determine if partnership is a good fit.
 Click here for registration and schedule information.

-2. Click here to fill out a Partner Agency Interest Form by the deadline listed below.
+- Partner Agency Interest Formby the deadline listed below.
 This is a screening tool to clarify some of the requirements of partnering with Second Harvest Heartland and to help both your organization and Second Harvest Heartland determine if a partnership may be a good fit.

 After the Partner Agency Interest Form is submitted you will be contacted by our Agency Relations team by the date listed in the timeline below with a decision on whether or not you’ll be invited to submit an application for partnership.

 - Partner Agency Interest form deadline April 19.

 - Application invitations and other notifications sent by May 1.

 - Applications received after May 30, will be referred to next period.

 - Partner Agency Interest form deadline Nov 22.